Supporting your family, friends and colleagues can play an important on their wellbeing and recovery.

 Talk to someone about how you’re feeling – You may want to be careful about how much information you share about the person you’re supporting, but talking about your own feelings with someone you trust can help you feel supported too.

 Look after yourself physically – Eat well and exercise.
-This seems to be the thing that is said for almost all of life’s concerns these days but it’s so important during times of stress to pay close attention to your physical health.
+Often when we are busy, we take shortcuts with our meals and don’t make the time to exercise, but it’s so important during times of stress to pay close attention to your physical health.
 It is not selfish to take time to look after yourself – it is essential.

 Set a sleep routine – To be an effective supporter for them, you need to ensure you get plenty of sleep.
 If sleeping has become a problem speak to your GP for help.
 Your doctor can offer advice and guidance regarding sleeping problems; they can also offer medication on a short term basis if necessary.